NVIDIA/workbench-example-hybrid-rag/README.md

 #### Additional Configurations

+* You must have access to NVIDIA NIM.
+Sign up for free today with the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program)!
 * Set up your NVIDIA Inference Microservice (NIM) to run self-hosted on another system of your choice.
 The playbook to get started is located [here](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html).
 Remember the _model name_ (if not the ``meta/llama-3.1-8b-instruct`` default) and the _ip address_ of this remotely running microservice.
 Ports for NIMs are generally set to 8000 by default.
 * **Alternatively**, you may set up any other 3rd party supporting the OpenAI API Specification.
 One example is [Ollama](https://github.com/ollama/ollama/blob/main/README.md#building), as they support the [OpenAI API Spec](https://github.com/ollama/ollama/blob/main/docs/openai.md).
 Remember the _model name_, _port_, and the _ip address_ when you set this up.